 From a lack of control over their working days, to payment models, the clinicians that HIMSS surveyed identified a broad range of factors contributing to the build-up of stress and professional overload.

-It’s this stress and overload that, when excessive and persistent, leads to the symptoms we associate with clinician burnout—feelings of exhaustion, increased mental distance from one’s job, reduced professional efficacy.
+It’s this stress and overload that, when excessive and persistent, lead to the symptoms we associate with clinician burnout—feelings of exhaustion, increased mental distance from one’s job, reduced professional efficacy.

 What prevents clinician burnout?
 What the clinicians said…